 If you don’t want to give up your late-night phone scrolling yet, at least invest in some blue light blocking glasses or even look up apps like Flux.
 You can also change the settings on your phone to “night mode,” where it minimizes blue light output.

-#5 Do a Nighttime Meditation
+#4 Do a Guided Sleep Meditation

 Hard truth — most of us aren’t great at winding down in the evening.
 With everything going on in the world and our lives, relaxing might feel like a hard chore.
 It’s just easier to stress at this point!

-Unfortunately, you have to destress and relax before your body feels safe enough to sleep, so promote some chill vibes with an activity like meditation.
+The truth is that you have to destress and relax before your body feels safe enough to sleep, so promote some chill vibes with an activity like meditation.

-While eating specific foods can’t directly help you fall asleep faster, some foods contain high amounts of nutrients like magnesium that are associated with better snoozes. (and in turn, stable circadian rhythms)
+While eating specific foods can’t directly help you fall asleep faster, some foods contain high amounts of nutrients like magnesium that are associated with better snoozes.

 Some of these foods include: